 When the patient was admitted on May 10, hospitalist A failed to review the ED record containing the urine culture report < 10,000 CFU/ml and did not perform a neurological examination.
 On May 11 he failed to reorder the missing urinalysis, which would not have supported the diagnosis of acute pyelonephritis—and when the admission urine culture was negative, he should have considered the possibility of epidural abscess.
 On May 12 he failed to examine the patient after receiving a call about the second fall and failed to conclude that the patient was deteriorating neurologically.

-Hospitalist B failed to review the chart and nursing entries from admission and the ED visit.
+Hospitalist B failed to review the medical record and nursing entries from admission and the ED visit.
 He should have examined the patient on May 11 when her legs “gave way” and she fell.

 Hospitalist C should have examined the patient when first notified on May 12 of her 2/5 LLE weakness and bowel and bladder incontinence.
 When he examined her later that night, he failed to detect the neurological deficits in her legs.